 Directed by François Ozon, screenplay by Ozon based on a play by Rainer Werner Fassbinder — 2000, France — 82 minutes, color, aspect ratio 1.66:1 — Comedy / Drama

-François Ozon (See The Sea, Under The Sand) has been called the latest wunderkind not only of gay cinema, but of French film.
+François Ozon (Under The Sand) has been called the latest wunderkind not only of gay cinema, but of French film.
 With his deliriously rich fourth feature, Water Drops On Burning Rocks, this daring young filmmaker tackles the legacy of the great Rainer Werner Fassbinder in fascinating ways, even as he refines his own distinctive voice.
 This brilliantly acted film is alternately tender and sardonic, visually opulent yet claustrophobic, and wise beyond its years.

 Adapted by Ozon from an unproduced play by Fassbinder (written when he was 19), the picture is set in 1970s Berlin.
 Leopold (Bernard Giraudeau), a smug, hunky 50-year-old businessman, picks up Franz (Malik Zidi), a fresh-faced redhead 30 years his junior, and the two quickly find themselves living together.
 Six months later, they are still scorching the sheets, but their once-cozy relationship has soured, Leopold having turned cranky.
 With the unexpected arrival of Franz’s buxom blond girlfriend Anna (Ludivine Sagnier), eager to lead him to the altar and bear his children, and then Vera (Anna Thomson), Leopold’s elegant and enigmatic ex, things get funnier, steamier, and more complicated than you might think possible.

 Water Drops On Burning Rocks has inspired the most wildly contradictory opinions – ranging from highest praise (including top honors at the Berlin International Film Festival and the New York Lesbian & Gay Film Festival) to the unprintable – which I have heard in years.
 Having seen it twice, I’m definitely in the pro camp.
-I also have a somewhat tangled relationship with it since I spent much of the past year in viewing, re-viewing, and reviewing the densely rewarding films of the artist who inspired Ozon here: Fassbinder (you are welcome to visit my Fassbinder site).
+I also have a somewhat tangled relationship with it since I’ve spent year viewing, re-viewing, and reviewing the densely rewarding films of the artist who inspired Ozon here: Fassbinder.

 But you do not need to have seen a single Fassbinder to enjoy Ozon’s film.
 So do not let my references to the great German auteur deter you from experiencing one of the most provocative pictures of the last few years, and from exploring the work of this brilliant new filmmaker.